-In order for Newmont to recruit and employ experienced expatriate and national managers on contracts that would enable them to live with their families, a school was necessary.
-This was due to the remoteness of the Ahafo Plant site and the dearth of quality education available in the area.
-The school operated successfully for some time thereafter, with the support of International School Services (ISS), an American company which helps in the establishment and management of schools.
-The school grew to be successful enough to achieve accreditation from the Middle States Association of Colleges and Schools (USA),which was to run from 1st May 2012 until 1st May 2019.
+In order for Newmont to recruit and retain experienced senior managers who will live in MKV with their families, a school was necessary.
+This is due to the remoteness of the Ahafo Plant site and the dearth of quality education available in the area.
+The education of Newmont managers’ children started as a small-scale home-schooling exercise, which saw a small number of children being tutored in one of the bungalows on MKV.
+As this number gradually increased, a purpose-built school was constructed and was formally opened in 2007 with 27 students; by the end of 2008, this number had grown to 60 students and approximately 11 teachers and assistants.The school operated successfully for some time.
+Thereafter, with the support of International School Services (ISS), an American company which helps in the establishment and management of schools, the school grew to be successful enough to achieve accreditation from the Middle States Association of Colleges and Schools, USA.